muhammadaus/Kai-Sign/README.md

 People keep losing money because they don't know what their wallets are signing.
 ByBit lost 1.4 Billion dollars.
 Ledger made a standard to help describe contract actions in English so they the wallet can display them to the user.
 But it uses a centralized repo controlled by them.
 Other hardware wallets don't want to use that.

-We built a tool for decentralized on-chain curation of ERC7730 using the reality.eth optimistic oracle and Kleros, and we forked the Ledger ERC7730 creation tool to access it.
+We built a tool for decentralized on-chain curation of ERC7730 specs using the reality.eth optimistic oracle and Kleros, and we forked the Ledger ERC7730 creation tool to access it.

 We also built an AI bot to detect bad ERC7730 submissions and challenge them.
 Anyone can run their own bot and improve on it and make money by detecting bad submissions.